 The purpose of this chapter is to outline the history of One Health.
 This task immediately raises the question of how to approach the history of a subject that only became known as 'One Health' a few years ago, and is still evolving conceptually under the influence of health challenges, scientific advances, and political, economic, environmental and professional priorities.
-While there were many precedents to One Health, they did not go by this term, and they occurred at times when health problems, scientific ideas and the wider world were very different to today.
+While there were many precedents to One Health, they did not go by this term, and they occurred at times when health problems, scientific ideas, and the wider world were very different from today.
 This state of affairs makes it impossible to impose a simple structure on to past events, or to link them, in linear fashion, to present-day One Health.

 It is important to highlight this problem because existing histories of One Health usually gloss over it.
 These accounts are structured around key historical figures and scientific advances, whose contributions to health are used to argue for the importance of pursuing a One Health approach today.
 The achievements of Rudolf Virchow, Robert Koch, William Osler, John McFadyean, James Steele and Calvin Schwabe are routinely celebrated, along with the health benefits of vaccination, the germ theory and zoonosis control.
 While the importance of these individuals and activities cannot be denied, their roles within the history of One Health require more critical consideration.
-The accounts in which they feature are neither politically neutral nor historically well-grounded and have been assembled not for the purpose of understanding the past but for advancing the case for One Health today.
+The accounts in which they feature are neither politically neutral nor historically well grounded, and have been assembled not for the purpose of understanding the past, but for advancing the case for One Health today.
 While this strategy may be useful in justifying and winning support for One Health, it has resulted in an extremely partial and selective reading of the past.

-Rather than analysing history retrospectively from the perspective of present-day agendas, this chapter adopts a neutral, prospective, evidence-based approach that pays due regard to historical context.1 Drawing on an extensive body of historical literature and source material, we aim to effect a fundamental shift in the way that the history of One Health is popularly conceived.
-We take as our subject matter the constellation of ideas, practices and circumstances that brought human and animal health (and to a lesser extent, the environment) into alignment, the people and institutions involved and the reasons for change over time.
-This chapter will demonstrate that while at certain points in history, particular individuals made deliberate attempts to rally people and resources in support of an integrated agenda, there were often many people already working along these lines, in accordance with established scientific ideas and practices.
+Rather than analysing history retrospectively from the perspective of present-day agendas, this chapter adopts a neutral, prospective, evidencebased approach that pays due regard to historical context.1 Drawing on an extensive body of historical literature and source material, it aims to effect a fundamental shift in the way that the history of One Health is popularly conceived.
+It takes as its subject matter the constellation of ideas, practices and circumstances that brought human and animal health (and to a lesser extent, the environment) into alignment, the people and institutions involved, and the reasons for change over time.
+Partly due to space constraints, and also because this history is still under active investigation, it makes no claim to completeness, particularly with regard to very recent events which are well described elsewhere (Lebouef, 2011; A. Cassidy, 2020, unpublished results).
+While Western medical and veterinary traditions form the primary focus, it acknowledges the importance of cross-cultural exchanges, which were often facilitated by international health organizations concerned with human and animal disease control.